Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Cluster.md

 ### Optional Dora Server-side Metadata Cache

 By default, Dora worker caches metadata and data.
-Set `alluxio.dora.client.metadata.cache.enabled` to `false` to disable the metadata cache on docker worker if needed.
+Set `alluxio.alluxio.client.metadata.cache.enabled` to `false` to disable the metadata cache on docker worker if needed.
 If disabled, client will always fetch metadata from under storage directly.

 ### High performance data transmission over Netty